-He's set to return as DI Jack Mooney in the brand new series of Death in Paradise, but, sadly for fans, it'll be the last for actor Ardal O'Hanlon as he will be leaving the show.
-After confirming his departure last year, Ardal said in a statement that it was "time to move on and explore other opportunities", but now the actor has opened up on the real reasons for his exit.
+Fans were devastated when Ardal O'Hanlon left Death in Paradise in season nine.
+After confirming his departure back in 2019, Ardal said in a statement that it was "time to move on and explore other opportunities", but now the actor has opened up on the real reasons for his exit.

 Ardal O'Hanlon is leaving the show after four years

 Ardal, who has appeared in other TV favourites such as Father Ted and My Hero, also opened up on the challenge of filming in the Caribbean for lengthy periods of time.
 "It's a very demanding job, you are away from home for huge periods of time.
 [I've spent] a huge chunk of my life in Guadeloupe away from my family and they need me."

 MORE: Death in Paradise star Kris Marshall reveals whether he would return to show

 MORE: Death in Paradise star's real-life wife to play onscreen wife in season ten - get the details

 MORE: Jason Manford talks taking over from Ralf Little on Death in Paradise one day

 The actor continued, telling HELLO!: "Each successive summer it's harder and harder to part with your family, even though they get the opportunity to come out, something has to give."

 The actor and comedian as DI Jack Mooney

 As well as finding it difficult to part with his loved ones, Ardal stated another personal reason for stepping down as the detective.
 "I really wanted to get back into stand-up comedy which is a kind of major passion of mine, I've been doing for decades," he explained, "and I'm going to tour again in the spring around the UK, so that was really important to me to dive back into that again."